-9 of the healthiest snacks to buy at drugstores
+9 healthy snacks you can find at CVS, Walgreens and more

 “Any nut or fruit bar is a better option than a candy bar,” said Glassman.
 Though you still need to read the ingredient list — look out for the amount of sugar and calories.
 A snack is typically around 250-300 calories.

-Keep this list handy the next time you head to the drugstore, ravenous and in search of a snack.
-Avoid the chip aisle, and instead opt for one of these nine healthier snacks!
+Keep this list handy the next time you head to the drugstore, ravenous and in search of a bite to eat.
+Avoid the chip aisle, and instead opt for one of these healthier store-bought snacks!